unparalleled-js/docs-1/docs/api-mgmt/api-endpoints.md

 ## Editing an Endpoint

-The **•••** icon in the upper-right corner of the listed endpoint within the API Collection brings up a menu that allows editing or deleting an individual endpoint within the collection.
+The ellipsis (**•••**) icon in the upper-right corner of the listed endpoint within the API Collection brings up a menu that allows editing or deleting an individual endpoint within the collection.
 The editing dialog looks like this:

 ![Edit endpoint dialog](~@img/api-mgmt/edit-endpoint.png)
 *Edit endpoint dialog*